BastienFaure/jarvis/INSTALL.rst

 Then set the console scripts location at the top of your path::

 	# echo 'export PATH="/opt/jarvis:$PATH"' > /etc/profile.d/jarvis.sh

+NOTE that Jarvis may not be working until a reboot since profile files are read only

 External dependancies
 =====================